b05902105/Gradescope_Answer_Extractor/readme.md

 It raises because of the version difference of `requests_html`

-Please doing the following operations
+Please doing the following procedure

 ```
 pip uninstall requests_html